-In this tutorial we will discuss steps to be taken in order to create electrical device layout for fixed-tilt systems.
+In this tutorial we will discuss the steps that need to be taken in order to create a electrical device layout for fixed-tilt systems.

 Electrical device layout

-- Select to Auto generate or Semi-auto generate.
+- Select the generation type of Auto generate or Semi-auto generate.

 Currently there are 6 industry-standard system types that can be used for electrical device placement.
-Select it from the dropdown menu accordingly.
+You can select one of them from the dropdown menu accordingly.

 Most of the system types are self-explanatory - selection of the system type will prompt PVcase to use selected devices for placement.
 However, harness (Y connector) system type works a bit differently.

 Harness system is usually used to combine several module strings together in order to run less cables to DC combiner or inverter.
 Generating electrical layout with such system will now place harness circles on top of the frame and will make such assumptions: